sydneysegal/final/README.md

 ## Data Analysis Process

 *First, I downloaded the "StudentData.csv," "InfantData.csv" and "pertusisRates2010_2015.csv" files from [Kaggle](https://www.kaggle.com/broach/california-kindergarten-immunization-rates/version/5?select=StudentData.csv) and uploaded them to Google Sheets to perform the following analyses.
 I did not clean any of these sheets beforehand but paid attention for anomalies as I went.
 Each question below outlines the steps I took to answer it, with the final version of the dataset being used marked/linked in each step 1.
-Before beginning the questions, I made sure to "freeze" the top row of columns ("View" tab, then "Freeze," then "1 row").
+Before beginning the questions, I made sure to "freeze" the top row of columns.
 The questions also build off of one another, so certain steps taken in one question may provide information referred to in the next.*

 ### #1: How many California kindergartners got each vaccine each school year?
 1. Use the [StudentData](/StudentData3.xlsx) dataset